Former Chiefs lineman Curley Culp announces he has Stage 4 pancreatic cancer - NewsBreak

 Culp was considered one of the strongest players and best interior linemen during his career.
 He was originally drafted by Denver and traded to Kansas City, where he anchored a defense that shut down the Minnesota Vikings in Super Bowl IV.

-Culp was traded to Houston in a blockbuster deal in 1974 and helped turn the Oilers into contenders before a brief stint in Detroit at the end of his career.Kansas Sports Hall of Fame announces Class of 2020
+Culp was traded to Houston in a blockbuster deal in 1974 and helped turn the Oilers into contenders before a brief stint in Detroit at the end of his career.New athletes inducted into the Missouri Sports Hall of Fame

 Culp was inducted into the Pro Football Hall of Fame in 2013.
 He also was a football All-American and heavyweight national champion in wrestling at Arizona State.Copyright 2021 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.